caddyserver/website/src/docs/markdown/command-line.md

 ### `caddy hash-password`

 <pre><code class="cmd bash">caddy hash-password
-	--plaintext &lt;password&gt;
+	[--plaintext &lt;password&gt;]
 	[--algorithm &lt;name&gt;]
 	[--salt &lt;string&gt;]</code></pre>

 Hashes a password and writes the output to stdout in base64 encoding, then exits.

 `--plaintext` is the plaintext form of the password.
+If omitted, interactive mode will be assumed and the user will be shown a prompt to enter the password manually.

 `--algorithm` may be bcrypt or scrypt.
 Default is bcrypt.